pandas-dev/pandas/doc/source/indexing.rst

    df1.iloc[1]

-There is one signficant departure from standard python/numpy slicing semantics. python/numpy allow slicing past the end of an array without an associated error.
+There is one significant departure from standard python/numpy slicing semantics. python/numpy allow slicing past the end of an array without an associated error.

 .. ipython:: python